pratik9818/postgresAgentFrontend/README.md

 - Event-driven communication
 - Keyboard shortcuts (Ctrl+N for new chat, Ctrl+K to focus input)
 - Mobile-responsive sidebar
-- Offline support with localStorage
+- User data and token persistence with localStorage

 ## File Structure